 Rations

-Your first role is to ensure your team get the rations that are due to them.
+Your first role is to ensure your team gets the rations that are due to them.
 You also need to ensure they have the right resources, a productive work environment, and all the assets and information they need.
 You’re like a faithful servant, running around after them, providing them with what they need.

 Essentially, then, your first job is to maintain the overall environment in which they can flourish.